• All Recipes

 • 1 teaspoon rice vinegar

-• 2 tablespoons chili garlic sauce or adjust for spice preference
+• 2 tablespoons chili garlic sauce, adjust to spice preference

 • 2 cloves garlic, peeled